Jane Sibbett

 Jane Sibbett Bio

-Jane Moore Sibbett (born November 28, 1962) is an American actress, producer, writer, and director best known for her television work as Heddy Newman on Herman’s Head and as Carol Willick on Friends.
-A University of California, Los Angeles graduate, she launched a screen career in the mid-1980s and has since worked across sitcoms, dramas and feature films while expanding into writing, producing and charitable work.
+Jane Moore Sibbett (born November 28, 1962) is an American actress, producer, writer, and director whose television work has reached wide audiences in the United States and abroad.
+She is best known for playing the status-conscious Heddy Newman on the Fox sitcom Herman’s Head and for her recurring role as Carol Willick on the long-running NBC series Friends.
+A graduate of the University of California, Los Angeles, Sibbett built her screen career in the late 1980s and has continued to act, write, and direct in subsequent decades.

 Early Life and Background